Antonio Brown Issues Apology to NFL Amid Investigation

 “The media will run with it, so even if I’m not guilty, I already guilty because they already wrote it, put it on TV and put that in people minds.
 So for me to have to sit here and hear those the allegations of me is just unfair to me every time.”

-READ NEXT: Packers Fire Key Positional Coach to Address Shortcomings From 2019
+READ NEXT: Packers Fire Key Positional Coach After Receiver Slump in 2019